 Friday, November 12

-Joey wants to share some fire safety tips with you and a little history about fire fighters!!
+Let me share some fire safety tips with you and a little history about fire fighters!!

 The first evidence of firefighting equipment dates back to a portable water pump that was found in ancient Egypt.
 The first organized fire service that we know of began over 2000 years ago in Rome under the rule of Augustus Caesar.
 Benjamin Franklin created the first volunteer fire company known as the Union Fire Company in Philadelphia, Pennsylvania in 1736.
-Now we have fire stations everywhere; thanks to our ancestors.
+Now we have fire stations everywhere, thanks to our ancestors.
 Firefighters work hard and risk their lives every day to protect us from the dangers of fire.
 Fires are dangerous and can be deadly.
 Never ever play with fire, matches, or lighters.

 1. Make sure you have smoke detectors on every level of your home.
 Make sure there is a smoke detector in every bedroom and right outside of sleeping areas.
 You can put smoke detectors in the living room, family room, dining room, hallway, basement, and attic.
 Do not put detectors near windows, fans, or sliding glass doors.